Mutation-classes of diagrams via infinite graphs: The diagrams

-with uniquely determined vertex $x$.
+\begin{defn} By a \emph{$(\nabla,x)$ graph} we refer to the infinite undirected graph with uniquely determined vertex $x$.
 It is obtained by starting with an infinite binary tree and joining the two children of each vertex by an edge.
-We also write $\nabla$ graph for short. \end{defn} Before we give the diagrams for the particular (affine) Dynkin types, note that the notation used in parts (4) and (6) of Theorem \ref{Theorem (mutation classes)} is slightly imprecise, as it suggests the existence of some families of diagrams which will not be defined (e.g. $B_{\bot\wedge\bot}$ or $D_{\bot\wedge\bot}$) .
-Let it be understood that these families are empty.
+We also write $\nabla$ graph for short. \end{defn} Before we give the diagrams for the particular (affine) Dynkin types, note that the notation used in parts (4) and (6) of Theorem \ref{Theorem (mutation classes)} is slightly imprecise, as it suggests the existence of some families of diagrams which will not be defined, cf. the summary in subsection \ref{subsection: summary}.